 Granny squares are a classic motif, which will look great both in one color or in multiple colors.

-Since they are easy and fast to make, granny squares are great to learn when you’re just learning how to crochet.
+Since they are easy and fast to make, granny squares are one of the first patterns that new crocheters learn when they’re just getting started.

 PROJECT IDEAS WITH Classic GRANNY SQUARES